reidelkins/isMyCustomerMoving/frontend/README.md

 ## End to End tests

- This CRA app uses Playwright for end-to-end testing.
+ This CRA (create-react-app) uses Playwright for end-to-end testing.
 Below is a list of the completed and to be completed tests.

 #### Auth